 Vicodin should be taken exactly as prescribed by a doctor to avoid serious side effects.
 Altering the dose in any way can be dangerous.
 Taking Vicodin with alcohol can cause slowed breathing.
 Drowsiness can be magnified by patients who take Vicodin with alcohol, other narcotics, allergy medication and sleeping pills.
 Dizziness and drowsiness can also occur with Vicodin use, so patients are urged to take it cautiously when driving or performing other potentially dangerous tasks.
 Vicodin use can lead to dependence and addiction, two serious side effects that bring with it a withdrawal phase that can be difficult to manage without proper medical treatment.

-For more than 10 years, The Waismann Method of rapid detox has successfully treated Vicodin addiction without opiate substitutes.
+For almost 20 years, Waismann Method Medical Group has used rapid detox and successfully treated Vicodin addiction without opiate substitutes.
 In the majority of our patients, addiction developed after legitimate pain prompted a prescription from a medical professional.
-Our program includes an in-hospital procedure that uses medication to cleanse Vicodin from patients’ opiate receptors.
-They sleep lightly under deep sedation for a short time and awake without the conscious awareness of the withdrawal symptoms that occurred while they were out.
+Our program includes an in-hospital procedure that uses intravenous medications to cleanse Vicodin from patients’ opiate receptors.
+They sleep lightly under sedation for a short time and awake without the conscious awareness of the withdrawal symptoms that occurred while they were out.
 We manage the accelerated withdrawal phase so effectively that patients can recover more quickly and thoroughly.
-Vicodin addiction can be treated in a matter of days with our program, and patients can choose to move onto our Domus Retreat aftercare facility.
-Here, they can take advantage of therapeutic and spa services, continuing their recovery in a safe and supportive environment.
+Vicodin addiction can be treated in a matter of days with our program, and patients have the opportunity to recover at our exclusive Domus Retreat aftercare facility.
+Here, they can take advantage of around the clock care and therapeutic services in order to maximize their safety and in a supportive environment.